allegory-software/allegory-sdk/WEBNOTES.md

 ## Popups

 Popups are impossible to implement cleanly on this platform.
-There are basically two ways to implement popups in this model:
+There are basically two ways to implement popups:

 Method 1: Add the popup to the root.
 Problems with that:

 * removing the target from the DOM doesn't remove the popup, must fix in JS.
 * hiding the target doesn't hide the popup, must fix in JS.
 * disabling the target doesn't disable the popup, must fix in JS.
 * wrong Tab focusing order, must fix in JS.

 Method 2: Add the popup to its target.
 Problems with that:

 * any CSS rule that works on the assumption that the DOM tree represents visually nested lists of boxes, will break:

 	* :hover rules on the container are triggered when hovering the popup.
 	:hover bubbles up because it assumes that child elements are visually inside their parents, but in this case the popup is not (visually it's a sibling of its parent).

 	* .b-collapse-h: a css class which collapses borders in a list.
 	This assumes that DOM siblings are visual siblings.
 A popup added to a list is a sibling DOM-wise but not visually.

 	* .focus-within: a css class which puts a focus ring on a container when an inner input element is focused.
 A popup containing an input element, when attached to such container, will put the focus ring on the container, but visually the input is not inside the container.

 * lack of a global z-index: partially fixed with `display: fixed` hack but any parent creating an implicit stacking context breaks the hack, and it's very easy to create implicit stacking contexts by mistake.
 Basically forever live in fear of bug reports with popups that are partially obscured.

 ## Pixel snapping